LARS On Location: Great Dun Fell

 The article goes on to say that “the climb is sometimes referred to as the UK’s Mont Ventoux and it’s easy to see why.
 It’s barren and dramatic in equal measure, and Ventoux’s weather-station can be swapped for Great Dun Fell’s radar station.”
 Unlike Ventoux (in the Provence region of southern France in case you were wondering), Great Dun Fell is an out-and-back climb, the back obviously being far easier!

-We were fortunate enough to be granted access to the road when we were carrying out a radio site build for Electricity North West, although the permission didn’t grant us access to the very top.
+We were fortunate enough to be granted access to the road up to Great Dun Fell when we were carrying out a tower installation and radio site build project for Electricity North West, although the permission didn’t grant us access to the very top.
 Instead, at just over 700m, we had to put in a temporary road to give us access to the disused Silverband Mine, the location of the new radio site build.

-The temporary road allowed not just LARS’ vehicles access to the site, but also a portable crane and several cement mixers, all required as we embarked on the full site radio site build, including; excavation and duct work, earthing works, fencing, concrete bases, cabin placement, crane lifts, on-site tower builds and electrical works.
+The temporary road allowed not just LARS’ vehicles access to the site, but also a portable crane and several cement mixers.
+These all required access as we embarked on the tower installation and site radio site build on Great Dun Fell, including; excavation and duct work, earthing works, fencing, concrete bases, cabin placement, crane lifts, on-site tower builds and electrical works.

 As well as the traffic cones which guide maintenance vehicles to the radio site build, there is plenty of evidence of mining activity.
 The landscape is home to not only the original brake house, but also to several disused pylons, some still standing, some lying on their side, some long since gone, only their bases remaining.